zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-08-opt-copilot-ide.md

-# Activity 8 (optional): Using Copilot Pro in VS Code or PyCharm
+# 8. (optional): Using Copilot Pro in VS Code or PyCharm

 Skip if you already completed this, or you do not wish to use and integrate Copilot.